 This is a legal insurance filing for drivers who are considered “high risk” or for those who have had an at-fault accident without insurance.
 You will be notified by the state you are licensed in if you need to purchase or add the SR-22 to your insurance.

 This page details the vehicles, drivers and coverages that apply to your policy of insurance.
 It may also show excluded drivers, endorsement form numbers and premium dollar amounts per coverage.

-Many people assume that you are automatically suing somebody after a crash, however, you must first navigate the muddy waters of the claims process.
+Many people assume that you are automatically suing somebody after a crash.
+However, you must first navigate the muddy waters of the claims process.
 The claims process can be daunting, especially considering the insurance jargon and all the paperwork that goes along with an insurance claim.
-If you find yourself overwhelmed, unsure or just have some questions, it is important that you contact someone you can trust, just like those of us here at the Fort Myers personal injury law firm of Goldberg Noone.
+If you find yourself overwhelmed, unsure or just have some questions, it is important that you contact someone you can trust, just like those of us here at the Fort Myers personal injury law firm of Goldberg Noone Abraham.

 Michael Noone, a founding Partner, was formerly a Senior Claims Adjuster for the United States Fidelity & Guaranty Insurance Company from 1979 to 1984.
 His years of experience in the insurance business means he can explain exactly what type of coverage(s) would be best for your specific needs.
 And as a personal injury trial lawyer, Mike understands exactly how to handle insurance companies and their armies of lawyers in the event you're trying to receive compensation for your crash and your injuries.

-One simple phone call will get you the answers you need to all your car insurance and coverage questions, even before you purchase a policy.
+One simple phone call will get you the answers you need to all your questions about car insurance and coverage, even before you purchase a policy.
 Call us at 239-461-5508 or complete this simple form, and we'll reach out to you immediately.

 Don't make a mistake in selecting your coverage – it can really come back to hurt you if you're seriously hurt in a motor vehicle accident.